deepakthecoder1982/deepakthecoder1982/README.md

 - 🌱 I’m currently learning React.js Redux and the chakra-UI framework

-- 👨‍💻 All of my projects are available at [https://github.com/deepakthecoder1982/deepakthecoder1982.github.io](https://deepakthecoder1982.github.io)
+- 👨‍💻 All of my projects are available at https://deepakthecoder1982.github.io

-- 💬 Ask me about JavaScript, React, NodeJS, HTML, CSS, REDUX
+- 💬 Ask me about JavaScript, React, NodeJS, HTML, CSS, REDUX, Python, Django, Javascript, MySQL, MongoDB.

 - 📫 How to reach me deepakyad18@gmail.com